 What If You’ve Been Deported?

-You can face a lifetime ban from the U.S. if authorities deport you and you return illegally.
-If you stay outside the U.S. for over a year after deportation and then return, the law will prohibit you from reentering for 10 years.
-If you return to the U.S. unaccompanied after deportation, you risk a lifetime restriction on entry.
+You can be banned from the U.S. for life if you were deported and brought back illegally.
+If deported & then stayed over a year before returning, you will be prohibited from returning for 10 years.
+If you were deported, but returned to the U.S. unaccompanied, you risk a lifetime restriction on entry.

 Most Common Questions on Immigration Violations and Green Cards.